 If you’re a fan of Mother Nature, consider bringing it into your decor.
 Pick out a sturdy branch that can withhold the weight of your jewelry (this will probably only work for you if your style is minimalistic) and screw it into a wooden base.
 You can also use multiple branches by tying them together and placing them in a vase to keep them from moving around.Make sure to choose a branch with multiple twigs so you have even more levels to hang your jewelry.

 Hesitant to use real branches inside your brand new home?
 Try fake ones to still have that nature effect.

 Let’s be honest — the chances of you wearing those huge sunglasses or plastic neon necklaces from the 80’s anytime soon are slim, but you’re not ready to throw them away just yet (there’s always Halloween, right?).

 Don’t let nostalgia clutter your home.
-Our storage facilities are available in multiple sizes and offer the perfect option to protect the jewelry you don’t wear on a day-to-day basis.
-Make sure to check out our website to find self storage locations near you.
+Our storage units are available in multiple sizes and offer the perfect option to protect the jewelry you don’t wear on a day-to-day basis.
+Make sure to check out our website to find storage units near you.

 What are some of your favorite jewelry storage ideas?
-Let us know in the comment section or tweet us at @UncleBobStorage.
+Let us know in the comment section or tweet us at @LifeStorage.